Can In Home Respite Care Benefit You, Your Family, and Your Loved One?

 Holidays

-All workers in the UK are entitled to at least 28 days of annual leave each year (this can be pro rata if you work part time).
-If you are the sole or primary caregiver for your client, they may need in home respite care while you take annual leave.
+All UK workers get at least 28 days of annual leave.
+If you are the sole or primary caregiver, your client may need in home respite care while you take leave.
+This allows you a much needed break.

 How can in home respite care help your loved one?

-If you receive care from a family member or a professional caregiver, having in home respite care available means that you don’t need to worry about leaving your home if they can’t support you for a while.
+If you receive care from a family member or a professional carer, in home respite care means no worry about leaving home if they are unavailable.
+This is especially true for elderly people or an elderly loved one.

 Prevent social isolation